13 min read

 Vue.js components handle interactive, dynamic interfaces.
 Real-time dashboards, complex forms with validation, anything that needs reactivity.
 These components also use Tailwind utilities, ensuring visual consistency.

 The magic happens when both Blade and Vue components share the same Tailwind configuration.
-Your primary blue (bg-blue-600) looks identical in a Blade button and a Vue button because they reference the same design token.
+Your primary color looks identical in a Blade button and a Vue button because they reference the same design token.
+And with Tailwind v4's CSS custom properties, those tokens are now accessible everywhere, including in JavaScript when you need them for charts or canvas rendering.

 Setting Up Your Design System Foundation